AfonsoV/astromorph/docs/CODE_OF_CONDUCT.md

-If you experience or witness behavior you deem not proper, please send a message to the owner of this repository explaining your situation, including information that allows for the identification (in github) of all involved.
+If you experience or witness behavior you deem not proper, please send a message to the owner of this repository explaining your situation, including information that allows for the identification (within github) of all involved.

 If you feel that the current code of conduct is inappropriate, feel free to send suggestions for improvement.